 Brachycephalic Obstructive Airway Syndrome (BOAS) in cats

-BOAS refers to a group of conditions that result from abnormalities in the body commonly found in flat-faced breeds of cats such as Persian, Himalayan and Exotic short-hair.
+Brachycephalic Obstructive Airway Syndrome (BOAS) in cats refers to a group of conditions that result from abnormalities in the body.
+These are commonly found in flat-faced breeds of cats such as Persian, Himalayan and Exotic short-hair.
 The health problems seen in cats with brachycephalic syndrome are different from the ones seen in dogs.

-BOAS stands for brachycephalic obstructive airway syndrome but can also be called brachycephalic respiratory syndrome.
+BOAS can also be called brachycephalic respiratory syndrome.
 Brachycephalic cats have compacted skeletons that change the shape of their noses, throat, and other body parts.
 Breathing difficulties are the most common problems that can result from these abnormalities compromising the health and welfare of the cat.
 As such, severely flat-faced cats should not be bred.

 BOAS cat 1 compressed